-Hi Drs.
-I have been diagnosed with a mucosal retention cyst on my arytenoid process.
+Question: I have been diagnosed with a mucosal retention larynx cyst on my arytenoid process.
 I know it has been there at least 1.5 yrs (I could feel it when breathing hard – it restricted my breathing) but I just had it checked out recently.
 The CAT scan showed it was @1.1 cm in diameter.
 My Dr. says I should have it removed and that it is a “simple” procedure.
 I am most worried about the general anesthesia and possible damage to my teeth or trachea or wherever else the breathing tube goes.
-So 2 questions: 1) Do you think I should get a 2nd opinion? and 2), are these cysts ever aspirated instead of cut out?
-Thanks you so much for your thoughts-
+So 2 questions: 1) Do you think I should get a 2nd opinion? and 2), is a larynx cyst ever aspirated instead of cut out?
+Thanks you so much for your thoughts.

-While cysts can be tumors or even cancers, this one clearly is felt to be nothing worrisome.
+While a larynx cysts can be a tumor or even a cancer, this one clearly is felt to be nothing worrisome.
 If there is a question of there being a tumor or cancer, clearly one should have it removed.

 Otherwise, I would suggest removing this should it be growing or causing symptoms- such as hoarseness, difficulty breathing or discomfort.
 Removing the cyst is a relatively easy, quick, simple procedure and can be done by most Ear Nose and Throat surgeons- or by a Laryngologist (subspecialist in voice) It almost always is done with general anesthesia- and the risks are basically as you describe- but they are quite rare-

 Removing the cyst involves taking the top off, so that it drains and heals open.
 Usually, this would take a couple of minutes, total.
 There is no advantage to to aspirating (suctioning out the cyst) as it is likely to refill- and is not really much less of a procedure.